Nesousx/masoopy-web/content/posts/2021-02-15-Migrate-Wordpress-to-Hugo.md

 ## Converting Wordpress to markdown

 I did this step, pretty early : when I planned to use Jekyll.
-Converting any Wordpress website to markdown IS painful.
+Converting any Wordpress website to Markdown IS painful.
 It can be automated in some way (hello, regex!) but there is a lot of proofreading and manual fixing.

 ### Exporting Wordpress Data